Skip to Main Content

 Turtles sunbathe on logs in Gregory's Pond.
 Wood ducks are also especially common here.
 Photo Credit: Lisa Mease

 Turtles sunbathe on logs in Gregory’s Pond.
-Wood ducks are also especially common here.
+Wood Ducks are also especially common here.
 Photo Credit: Lisa Mease/DWR

 An observant eye will catch a great many other wildlife, including turtles, dragonflies, frogs, and several species of snakes.
 Also be on the lookout for native orchids and after a rainy spell, mushrooms of every size, shape, and color–even the American jack-o-lantern mushroom that glows in the dark.